Lyceris-chan/selfhost-stack/README.md

 *   **Encrypted Local Path**: Native support for **DoH** (RFC 8484) and **DoQ** (RFC 9250) ensures your internal queries are invisible to your ISP.
 *   **Aggressive Caching & Prefetching**: Reduces external network exposure while significantly speeding up frequent queries by resolving expired records in the background.
 *   **Identity Hiding**: Server identity and version metadata are scrubbed to prevent fingerprinting.

+### 🛡️ Blocklist Information & DNS Filtering
+Our DNS filtering is powered by a custom-generated blocklist, ensuring a clean and secure browsing experience:
+*   **Source Citation**: Blocklists are generated using the [Lyceris-chan DNS Blocklist Generator](https://github.com/Lyceris-chan/dns-blocklist-generator/).
+*   **Composition**: The list is primarily based on **Hagezi Pro++**, combined with selected AdGuard default lists (deduplicated) for maximum coverage.
+*   **Curation**: We have specifically curated these lists and integrated [Easy List Dutch](https://easylist-downloads.adblockplus.org/easylistdutch.txt) to improve performance for Dutch users.
+*   **🛡️ Note on Aggression**: This blocklist is **aggressive** by design to ensure total privacy.
+If you experience "over-blocking," we suggest exploring AdGuard's standard default lists as a more balanced alternative.

 ## 🧪 Automated Verification & Quality Assurance